 X-ray scan of Lumbriculus variegatus produced in collaboration with Prof. Rich Johnston, Co-Director of the Advanced Imaging of Materials (AIM) Facility, Swansea University.

-The Swansea Worm Integrative Research Laboratory (SWIRL) was established by Dr Aidan Seeley, Dr Nia Davies and Prof. Lisa Wallace at the Swansea University Medical School in 2019.
-Dr Claire Price joined the group as a co-principle investigator in 2022.
+The Swansea Worm Integrative Research Laboratory (SWIRL) was established by Dr Aidan Seeley and Prof. Lisa Wallace at the Swansea University Medical School in 2018.
+Dr Nia Davies and Dr Claire Price joined the group as member investigators in 2019 and 2022, respectively.

 SWIRL was established following reports that UK graduates were lacking in vivo research skills.
 With increased costs and a lack of trained staff, conventional animal models for education and training are offered by fewer and fewer higher education institutions.
 SWIRL sought to address this skills gap by developing in vivo research tools which are low-cost and do not require specialised equipment or training.